 Non-emergency Surgical Services

-Most pets will have at least one surgical procedure done in their lifetime.
-The majority of these surgeries are spaying and neutering, but sometimes other procedures are warranted.
+Most pets will have at least one surgical procedure done in their lifetime, usually spaying or neutering.
+Sometimes, other procedures are warranted.

-A non-emergency situations generally means the animal’s life is not currently at risk, but their present situation does require medical attention.
+A non-emergency situation generally means the animal’s life is not at risk, but their present situation requires medical attention.
 Non-emergency surgeries can also be cosmetic or preventative, which will help ensure your pet a comfortable and healthier life.

 - Anterior Cruciate Ligament Repair